What is Seborrheic Keratoses?

 Despite seborrheic keratoses being benign, a check-up by a dermatologist is recommended because it greatly resembles melanoma in appearance.
 A malignant lesion is skin cancer.
 Our dermatologist can perform a skin biopsy to confirm the lesion is benign when a dermoscopy or clinical exam is not conclusive.
 A skin biopsy is a small surgical removal of some, or all of the lesion.
 Removing the growth by yourself can be dangerous and is not recommend.
 Improper attempts to remove seborrheic keratoses may lead to infection.
 Some argue overexposure to sunlight is a contributing factor to the occurrence of seborrheic keratoses, but it’s not certain.

 Plan Your Procedure

 Schedule a Consult Today!

 Seeing a dermatologist to properly diagnose seborrheic keratoses is highly encouraged, as it closely resembles melanoma in physical appearance.
-Our dedicated medical team exceedingly strives to provide the utmost professional care and we invite you to stop by for a consultation and diagnostic testing.
-A simple screening can relieve you from worry and position you on the way to clearer skin.
+Our dedicated medical team strives to provide the utmost professional care.
+We invite you to stop by Snyder Dermatology for a consultation and diagnostic testing in Austin or Roundrock, TX.
+A simple screening can relieve you from worry and position you on the way to healthier skin.